edkempe/Marian/README.md

 2. Reinstall in development mode: `python3 -m pip install -e .`

 ## Configuration
-The project uses a centralized configuration system in `config/constants.py`.
-This file contains all configuration settings for:
+The project uses a modular configuration system with separate constants files for each major component:

+- `constants.py`: Email processing configuration
-- API settings (model versions, tokens, temperature)
+  - API settings for email analysis
-- Database configuration (file paths, URLs, table names)
+  - Email database configuration
-- Metrics and logging settings
   - Email processing parameters

-To modify any settings:
-1. Navigate to `config/constants.py`
+  - Logging and metrics settings

+- `catalog_constants.py`: Catalog system configuration
+  - Database settings for catalog
+  - Semantic analysis parameters
+  - API settings for semantic matching
+  - Error message templates

+- `librarian_constants.py`: Librarian-specific settings

+Each component's constants are isolated to prevent confusion and maintain clear boundaries between different parts of the system.
+To modify settings:

+1. Identify the relevant constants file for your component
-2. Update the relevant configuration section
+2. Update the appropriate configuration section
-3. Changes will be automatically reflected across the codebase
+3. Changes will be automatically reflected in that component

-See `config/constants.py` for the full configuration reference.
+See the individual constants files for detailed configuration references.

 ## Usage
 1. Fetch emails: